pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 22 (The Infiltration Of Amonkhet Part 3).md

 There's the strange sense of self as we abruptly transition into the Astral Sea.

+(Back on Amonkeht, a yellow canary perched atop a spire watches as the beam of light flickers out and the portal closes behind the ship).

 Astonishingly, we realise that after leaving Manesh, it was a blur - everything took only around half an hour!

 ### Only 10:00 Ravnican.
 3 hours awake.
 7 hours remain on the feast.